John Wood (activist): Early life

-Leaving Microsoft to Change the World
+Leaving Microsoft to Change The World

 Wood took a vacation from his work at Microsoft in 1998 to trek through the Himalayas.
 While trekking, he met a "resource director" for the schools in the Annapurna Circuit of Nepal, with whom he visited a primary school with over 300 students but only a handful of books—none of which were age-appropriate.
-Upon seeing Wood's reaction to the lack of books, the school’s headmaster suggested, "Perhaps, sir, you will someday come back with books," which inspired Wood to solicit book donations from family and friends via an appeal email sent from an Internet cafe in Kathmandu.
+Upon seeing Wood's reaction to the lack of books, the school's headmaster suggested, "Perhaps, sir, you will someday come back with books," which inspired Wood to solicit book donations from family and friends via an appeal email sent from an Internet cafe in Kathmandu.

 A year later, Wood returned to the school with 3,000 books on the back of six donkeys—all donated in response to his email appeal to friends and family.
 Soon thereafter, he left his job at Microsoft entirely to devote himself full-time to Books for Nepal, a side project that would eventually form the foundation for Room to Read.

-Leaving Microsoft was launched in North America by HarperCollins in August 2006, and was subsequently published in 21 languages.
+Leaving Microsoft was published in North America by HarperCollins in August 2006, and was subsequently published in 21 languages.
 It was featured on The Oprah Winfrey Show in 2007, with "Oprah's Book Drive" for Room to Read raising over $3 million.
 The memoir was selected by the American Booksellers Association for its BookSense Notable Books List.
-It was also named one of the Top Ten non-fiction books of 2006 by Hudson's Booksellers and a Top Ten business narrative of 2006 by Amazon.com.
-The sequel—titled Creating Room to Read: A Story of Hope in the Battle for Global Literacy was published by Penguin in February, 2013.
+It was also named one of the top ten non-fiction books of 2006 by Hudson's Booksellers and a top ten business narrative of 2006 by Amazon.com.
+The sequel—titled Creating Room to Read: A Story of Hope in the Battle for Global Literacy—was published by Penguin in February, 2013.